scrool/epyc-energy-consumption-test/README.md

 turbostat measurement interval and stress timeout can be configured at the top of the script.

-It generates various output files named $pstate-$config.info and $pstate-$config.out, for example P2-1-1-1.out.
+It generates various output files named $pstate-$config.info and $pstate-$config.out, for example P2-1.out.
 The info file is `cpupower frequency-info` output and out file is the `turbostat` output of the test run.

 # parse.sh

-`parse.sh` parses the out files and generates a markdown formatted table as used in the blog post.
+`parse.sh` parses the out files and generates a markdown formatted table.
+For AMD EPYC 7532 it was generated as `table.md`.